-I am a Detroit-based independent visual journalist.
+I am a Denver-based independent visual journalist.

 2017 - Michigan Press Photographers Association, 2017 - Michigan Press Photographers Association, 2016 - Michigan Press Photographers Association, 2014 - Eddie Adams Workshop Colton Family Award recipient

 Lourdes Salazar Bautista puts her hands to her heart as she expresses concern for her children, moments after leaving the meeting confirming her deportation order on Monday, July 31, 2017 outside the ICE Enforcement and Removal Operations Office in Detroit, Michigan, USA.
 Bautista had been granted continued stays of deportation after her husband was deported to care for her children.
 She lived with her family in Michigan for 20 years.
 Unwilling to leave her two youngest children behind, they traveled to Toluca, Mexico.
 Bautista’s eldest daughter was left in the United States.
 Bautista is reunited with her husband and the children’s father, who was deported seven years ago.
 The family, once under a shared home, is fractured between two countries.

 Bryan Quintana-Salazar, 13, throws torn-up paper from family documents into a fire on Friday, July 28, 2017 at his home in Ann Arbor, Michigan, USA.
 Anticipating his mother's deportation, the family burned important documents they no longer needed.